himoose/user-docs/docs/integrations/webflow.md

 **Fix**:
 - Wait 60 seconds, then try again.
 - Slow down your editing pace.
-- If you need to update hundreds of items, spread the work over multiple sessions.
+- If you need to update hundreds of items, spread the work over multiple sessions or consider exporting your Collections data from Webflow to CSV, make edits to the CSV, and manually import to update.
+Note, this is a Webflow feature, not Hi, Moose.

 Hi, Moose automatically retries failed requests with exponential backoff, so most rate limit issues are temporary.